Courses Starting November 26, 2018

-- a 10% discount on all courses
+- 10% discount on all courses

-- invitations to all lectures, art exhibitions, and regular events
+- Invitations to all lectures, art exhibitions, and regular events

-- the Greek Institute newsletter
+- The Greek Institute newsletter

-- a 10% discount on all bookstore items
+- A 10% discount on all bookstore items

 To become a member, please click here to access the form.

 MATHESIS (learning, knowledge, experience)

 Tuition: $215 for each course.
-Textbooks are not included in the cost and can be purchased at the Greek Institute.
+Textbooks are not included in the cost and can be purchased at The Greek Institute.